-It’s actually a prefabricated home designed in 1968 by Finnish architect Matti Suuronen who dubbed it ‘Furturo House’.
-A helicopter helped it land on it’s current launch pad in the early seventies.
-Suuronen originally designed it to be a versatile light weight fiberglass ski cabin with built-in modern furniture.
+It’s actually a prefabricated home designed in 1968 by Finnish architect Matti Suuronen who dubbed it ‘Futuro House’.
+A helicopter helped it land on its current launch pad in the early seventies.
+Suuronen originally designed it to be a versatile lightweight fiberglass ski cabin with built-in modern furniture.

-Maybe he was on to something because this spaceship has resisted lift off for four decades worth of floods, tornadoes and hurricanes; requiring little more then minor face lifts and the occasional paint job in upkeep.
+Maybe he was on to something because this spaceship has resisted lift off for four decades worth of floods, tornadoes and hurricanes; requiring little more than minor facelifts and the occasional paint job in upkeep.
 It even held its ground through Hurricane Ivan, which completely immersed its base in water.
 Suuronen built fewer than a hundred of these unusual homes and only six that still exist today.

 Pensacola Beach’s spaceship house receives 500 visitors every year and has more than 3,000 Facebook Fans.
 It is currently owned by Historical Society President, Victoria Clarkin, who often adorns for holidays by turning it into a giant pumpkin on Halloween or putting Santa hats on the aliens at Christmas.

 Clarkin’s dedication to her house means that visitors will likely increase in years to come.
 She dreamed of owning it as a child and said, “I just knew the spaceship was going to own me one day.”
 If unusual accommodation is your childhood dream, Clarkin does rent it out to visitors.